leanprover-community/blog/posts/kernel-bugs-and-junk-values.md

 ### Trepplein times

-Trepplein is an independent type-checker for Lean 3 written by Gabriel Ebner in scala.
-Since I knew scala well and was also reasonably familiar with Lean-like foundations, I volunteered to try to port this to Lean 4.
+Trepplein is an independent type-checker for Lean 3 written by Gabriel Ebner in Scala.
+Since I knew Scala well and was also reasonably familiar with Lean-like foundations, I volunteered to try to port this to Lean 4.
 Unfortunately I did not finish this, but I learnt some things along the way.
 I should clarify that all this was some years ago, before we had AI chatbots, leave alone coding agents.

 Lean has an export format which is easy to parse.
 The code in Lean is exported in this format and independent type-checkers parse this and check correctness.

-The core work in porting trepplein to Lean 4 involved supporting those features in the foundations of Lean 4 that were not present in Lean 3.
+The core work in porting Trepplein to Lean 4 involved supporting those features in the foundations of Lean 4 that were not present in Lean 3.
 After completing some relatively minor tasks, such as supporting *literals* for natural numbers and strings, I ran into a big challenge.
 Lean 4 had (as part of its foundations) *nested inductive types*, which were complex.
 Fortunately, over a long [Zulip Conversation](https://leanprover.zulipchat.com/#narrow/channel/270676-lean4/topic/Complicated.20induction.3A.20documentation.3F/with/396819352), Mario Carneiro explained these to me and cleared some of my other misunderstandings.
 Indeed it turned out that there was no documentation for these, and my best source was reading the code of *lean4lean* (Mario pointed me to the relevant parts of the code).

-After managing to handle nested inductive types, at least to the extent of working with some code that used these, trepplein still failed to pass its tests.
+After managing to handle nested inductive types, at least to the extent of working with some code that used these, Trepplein still failed to pass its tests.
 At the core of checking correctness of Lean programs is *type checking*, which in turn depends on checking for *definitional equality* of terms (the objects of Lean).
-My port of trepplein failed to check a claimed type, which in turn was because it failed to accept a definitional equality.
+My port of Trepplein failed to check a claimed type, which in turn was because it failed to accept a definitional equality.

 To my surprise, I learnt that definitional equality and type checking were not *algorithmically decidable*.
 Roughly speaking, two terms `x` and `y` are definitionally equal if we can make finitely many allowed substitutions of given forms (corresponding to "basic" definitional equalities) to transform `x` to `y`.
 We can naively keep making allowed substitutions starting from `x` and see if we reach `y`.
 There are only finitely many allowed substitutions at each stage, so if `x` and `y` are definitionally equal we will be able to show this eventually.

 However, `x` and `y` may not be definitionally equal, so we have to stop our search at some stage.
 To get an algorithm we need to know how long we need to go on before giving up, or have a different half-algorithm to show inequality, or have some other conceptual approach.
 As proved in Mario Carneiro's thesis, there is no such algorithm.

 In practice, this means that some additional criterion has to be introduced for giving up, and the behaviour of the type-checker depends on this.
-In the case of trepplein (as implemented by Gabriel Ebner) there were actually configurable timeout parameters.
+In the case of Trepplein (as implemented by Gabriel Ebner) there were actually configurable timeout parameters.
 Perhaps changing these would have allowed me to proceed.
 But at that time I got overwhelmed by the complexity and did not understand things as clearly as I do now, and so abandoned my efforts.

 I should emphasise that the undecidability is not a soundness issue - we only need an algorithm for type checking so that if it is accepted that `x` has type `A`, then indeed it does.
 If `x` has type `A` but the checker things it does not, then we will fail to prove something, weakening the prover.
 We will, however, not prove a false statement.